WindSync - Wind Quintet

 • Press Kit

-Artistic workshops
+Artistic education

-Chamber music master class
+Chamber music masterclass

-• Ensembles chosen by the department(s) perform and all five WindSync members coach together
+• Ensembles chosen by the department(s) perform, and all five WindSync members coach together

-OR Chamber music guest coachings
+Chamber music guest coaching

 • WindSync members split into different classrooms and provide individualized or partnered coaching for each ensemble

-Individual instrument master classes
+Individual instrument masterclasses

 • Reading new works for wind quintet by student composers and providing constructive feedback